dribnet/purvs/README.md

 20/05 Change letters and background colors.
 Complete exhibition.
 Make the enhibition show all of letters and numbers.
 Start to do the editor and figure out why my interaction part only shows A to B.
+Do the editor part.
+Change the name and numbers.
+But my editor shows nothing.
+Nearly complete the whole project.

 The parameters per letter:
   * `size` : radius of the second circle